Salary: £48,965 - £56,000 Negotiable and depending on experience - Internal loan Ts &Cs apply for Civil Service applicants

-In the Civil Service we use our Competency Framework Competency Framework to outline expected behaviours and we will use these as part of our wider assessment during the interview process.
+In the Civil Service, we use our Success Profiles Framework to outline expected behaviours and we will use these as part of our wider assessment during the interview process.

-For this role, the following competencies are the most relevant:
+For this role, the following behaviours are the most relevant:

 - changing and improving